pjover/hobbit/README.md

 #### Hobbit

-Build the image with JIB: `.\gradlew jibDockerBuild`
+Build the image with JIB: `./gradlew jibDockerBuild`

 Run the app with production profile